ericburger/crossbardocs/pages/docs/administration/production/Secure-WebSocket-and-HTTPS.md

 * keeping your and your user's data confidential and untampered
 * avoiding issues with WebSocket on networks that employ so-called intermediaries (proxies, caches, firewalls)

-> The latter is especially important on locked down enterprise environments and on mobile operator networks.
+> The latter is especially important in locked down enterprise environments and on mobile operator networks.
 By using secure WebSocket ("wss"), WebSocket will work in almost all circumstances (exceptions potentially being TLS interception / MITM proxies).

 Crossbar.io has full support for running secure WebSocket and HTTPS.
 We discuss configuration: